Justineneema/alu-shell/basics/README.md

-This is my basics project
+this is my basics project